WeatherLab/fsodoc/source/contributing/index.rst

     PHP Style Guide <styleguide>
     ../DCO

-CodeIgniter is a community driven project and accepts contributions of code and documentation from the community.
-These contributions are made in the form of Issues or `Pull Requests <https://help.github.com/articles/using-pull-requests/>`_ on the `CodeIgniter4 repository <https://github.com/bcit-ci/CodeIgniter4>`_ on GitHub.
+FSO is a community driven project and accepts contributions of code and documentation from the community.
+These contributions are made in the form of Issues or `Pull Requests <https://help.github.com/articles/using-pull-requests/>`_ on the `FSO repository <https://github.com/bcit-ci/FSO>`_ on GitHub.

 Issues are a quick way to point out a bug.
-If you find a bug or documentation error in CodeIgniter then please check a few things first:
+If you find a bug or documentation error in FSO then please check a few things first:

 - There is not already an open Issue
 - The issue has already been fixed (check the develop branch, or look for